TheNewStellW/vmware-operations-guide/content/Operations Management/Chapter 7 - Availability Management/1.7.2-multi-component-system/_index.md

 ![Availability overall system](1.7.2-fig-1.png)

-Let’s consider an example, in this scenario, we have three individual components in series with each other and has 99.9% availability each.
+Let's consider an example, in this scenario, we have three individual components in series with each other and has 99.9% availability each.
 The availability of overall system = `99.9 * 99.9 * 99.9 ≅ 99.7 %`

 ![Overall system flow](1.7.2-fig-2.png)